You have probably heard about the Robinhood app on YouTube and want to know if it’s available in Denmark, right?

 To help us answer this question, we focused on low-cost brokers, which are available in Denmark.
 Given that, here are our suggestions:

 With over 30 million users, eToro is the leading social investing platform (copy and follow other traders/investors).
 It offers commission-free stock trading.

 Disclaimer: eToro is a multi-asset investment platform.
 The value of your investments may go up or down.
 Your capital is at risk.

 Founded in 1978, IBKR is one of the world’s most trustworthy brokers.
 It offers an enormous range of financial products (stocks, ETFs, Options,…), and low currency conversion fees (FX fees).

 💡 Interactive Brokers also launched IBKR GlobalTrader, a modern mobile trading app to trade Stocks, Options and ETFs, ideal for novice investors.

 One of the leading online brokers in Europe due to its low-cost structure.
-It offers commission-free stock and ETF trading and a wide product portfolio.
+It offers commission-free ETF trading (external fees apply) and a wide product portfolio.